 There are many jeep tour companies in town.
 We picked one randomly – Switzerland of America Tours and Jeep Rentals.

-I called the company and specified what I was looking for.
-My goal was to see the most picturesque scenery in the area and a lot of wildflowers.
+I called the company and said I wanted to see the most picturesque scenery in the area and a lot of wildflowers.
 They recommended Corkscrew Pass Tour.
 They were spot on!

 Once out of the woods, we were wowed by open vistas of the Rockies!
-Soon I started to spot some read peaks.
-When we were approaching them, luckily weather improved from cloudy to party sunny!
+Soon I started to spot some red peaks.
+When we were approaching them, luckily the weather improved from cloudy to partly sunny.
 With the right lighting, the red mountains looked like colorful paintings.
 Breathtaking!